 |

-Anna Lampi is a fourth-year doctoral researcher in the Faculty of Information Technology at the University of Jyväskylä, Finland.
-Her research focuses on technostress, robot-related organizational power relations, and the role of IT in care work.
-She has published in the proceedings of ICIS, ECIS, SCIS, MCIS, and STPIS, and in the peer-reviewed journals Työelämän tutkimus and Sosiaalilääketieteellinen aikakauslehti.
-She has reviewed for ECIS, AMCIS, MCIS, SCIS, and HRI, and attended the ICIS 2023 Doctoral Consortium.
-She served as a Regional Coordinator of the AIS Doctoral Student College in 2023 and 2024, and as the lead Co-Chair of the Doctoral Student Corner at ECIS 2024.
+Shariga Sivanathan is a doctoral student in Information Systems at the University of Münster and a research associate at the Chair of Digital Innovation and the Public Sector.
+Her research focuses on digital platforms in healthcare, particularly in the care sector.
+She has published in the proceedings of ICIS and has reviewed for JAIS, CAIS, ECIS, AMCIS and AOM.
+Additionally, she attended the ICIS 2023 Doctoral Consortium.
+She currently serves as a Regional Coordinator of the AIS Doctoral Student College and as the Lead Co-Chair of the Doctoral Student Corner for ICIS 2025.

 |